 4. Letna Park

-Make your way to one of the city’s most popular green belts, Letna Park, which lies on the west bank of the Vltava river.
-Its lofty position on the fringes of the historical center, make Letna Park a popular destination for tourists and locals, who come here at all hours of the day, to get an unforgettable view of the city and the tranquil Vltava River with its many bridges.
+Make your way to one of the city’s most popular green belts, Letna Park (Letenské Sady), which lies on the west bank of the Vltava river.
+The park’s lofty position on the fringes of the historical center makes it a popular destination for tourists and locals, who come here at all hours of the day, to get an unforgettable view of the city and the tranquil Vltava River with its many bridges.
 The scenic vantage point is located near the Prague Metronome monument.
-This was my favorite of the many scenic views of Prague.
+For me, this is the ultimate picture-postcard image of Prague.

 5. Jewish Quarter

-Cross the Cech bridge to make your way to the Jewish quarter (Josefov).
+Cross the Cech bridge to make your way to the Jewish Quarter (Josefov).
 The Jewish Quarter is one of the must-see attractions in Prague since the Jewish community has left an indelible mark on the city’s history.
-The history of the Jewish quarter dates back to the 13th century when a royal decree ordered all Jewish people to move from different parts of Prague to a single location.
-The area gradually grew to become the biggest Jewish community in Europe, as well as an economic and cultural center of the highest importance.
+The history of the quarter dates back to the 13th century when a royal decree ordered all Jewish people to move from different parts of Prague to a single location.

 The Jewish Quarter is home to the most well-preserved Jewish historical monuments in Europe.
 Six synagogues, including the oldest active synagogue in Europe, still stand in this area in addition to the historic Jewish Town Hall.

-Many of the famous sites in the Jewish quarter are part of the Jewish Museum, which also includes the following: the Spanish Synagogue, Pinkas Synagogue, Maisel Synagogue, Klausen Synagogue, the Ceremonial Hall, and the Old Jewish Cemetery.
-If you want to visit any of these places you are required to buy a ticket to the Jewish Museum, which will also allow you access to all these sites.
+Many of the famous sites in the Jewish quarter are part of the Jewish Museum.
+In order to visit any of these places, you are required to buy a ticket (valid for 7 days) to the Jewish Museum, which allows access to all these sites.
 It is not possible to purchase a ticket only to one of these places.
 The Jewish Museum is open Sunday-Friday.
-Opening hours are 09:00 – 18:00 (April – October) and 09:00 – 17:00 (November – March).
+Opening hours are 09:00-18:00 (April-October) and 09:00-17:00 (November-March).
 A ticket costs 350 CZK.
-Tickets can be purchased online or in one of the museum’s ticket offices.
+Tickets can be purchased online or in one of the museum’s ticket offices

 While you could easily spend a lot of time exploring this fantastic quarter, our top recommendations in the Jewish quarter are: